metin/ProAngularJS-Repo/README.md

     . templateUrl: specifies an external template that will be inserted into the HTML document.
     . transclude: specifies whether the directive will be used to wrap arbitrary content.

+### Managing Directive Scopes

+By default, the link function is passed the scope of the controller that manages the view that contains the element to which the directive has been applied.
+In essence, this means that all instances of the directive will be bound to the same set of data, and sometimes this synchronization is not desirable (sometimes it is).
+There are two possible solutions:
+    .
+Add an additional controller for each directive instance you don't want to be synchronized.
+This may seem inelegant but sometimes is the only way (if you don't control the directive source, for example.)
+    .

 # Examples

 000-hello-angular: Serves as a check that the template project is correctly working.
 It includes Angular and Bootstrap as bower components.
 The application displays a list of things to do.